Advent 7115 Laptop

 The slot underneath is fairly straightforward, simply remove the two screws highlighted and then remove the panel to access the memory slot.

 The second slot is a bit more tricky.
 The keyboard is held in by several clips which you should be able to release using a small screwdriver.
 Be careful lifting the keyboard out as it is held in by a thin ribbon cable.
-Next remove the metal cover in the middle of the case, this is held in by one screw.
+Next remove the metal cover in the middle of the case, this is held in by four screws.
 This should give you access to the memory slot.

 Bottom of Laptop